Welcome

 Trustees are usually appointed by the settlor in the trust instrument.
 If a trustee retires, dies, or is otherwise unable to act, a new trustee may be appointed by the person nominated in the trust instrument, or if none, by the continuing trustees or the court.

 The minimum number of trustees depends on the type of trust property.
-For trusts of land, at least two trustees (or a trust corporation) are required.
+For trusts of land, at least two trustees (or a trust corporation) are required so that purchasers can obtain a valid receipt and overreaching can occur when capital money is paid.
 For trusts of personalty, a sole trustee is permitted, but more than one is common for practical reasons.

 Trustees must be adults with mental capacity.
 A bankrupt or a person convicted of dishonesty may be disqualified from acting as a trustee, especially for charitable or pension trusts.